rishiiyer01/DiffusionExperiments/README.md

 # DiffusionExperiments
 Experimenting with alternative architectures for image generation.
-Particularly playing with ideas such as explicit spectral autoregression
+Model.py is currently a transformer architecture in the frequency domain, via a 2d fft.
+We then train with a causal mask to support single forward pass batched loss across the entire sequence.
+If this does not work, we will likely patch the frequency domain and autoregress on patches.
+As of right now we start our testing on the simplest of cases -unconditional cifar10 image generation.